loganpowell/shadow-proto-starter/README.md

 The author of ProtoREPL has put together a marvelous setup guide, which you can find [here](https://gist.github.com/jasongilman/d1f70507bed021b48625).
 While the author uses Leiningen, you can skip those steps if you'd like.
 However, I find that there's very little overhead and - perhaps more importantly - just following all the steps is probably the fastest/clearest path.
 As a bonus, you'll already be setup for Clojure AND Clojurescript development by just following the steps there and here.

 ## Java SDK:
 Both Leiningen and Shadow require a modern version of Java SDK installed.
-The recommended version - as of the time of writing - is version 8, which you can find [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+The recommended version - as of the time of writing - is version 8, which you can find [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Don’t worry, you won’t have to touch Java for Clojurescript.
+It just needs the compiler.

 # Shadow-cljs Setup